DebYogi/MLOPS_Project1/README.md

 You could also test predictions with FastAPI directly using

 ```
+Change the port number based on configured port for curl command.

 curl -X POST "http://localhost:32771/predict" \
 -H "Content-Type: application/json" \
 -d '{